Charlie Hebdo faces defamation suit over Italian earthquake cartoons

 A little more than a week after that attack, Charlie Hebdo put out another issue that featured a cartoon depiction of Mohammed on the cover.

--- Camille Verdier in Paris contributed to this article.
+-- Nicola Ruotolo in Rome and Camille Verdier in Paris contributed to this article.